jayvalentine/code-to-silicon/READMEFIRST.txt

 * testbench/ - This directory contains files used for testing, including the C source for the benchmark programs themselves.
   Where benchmark software was obtained from third-party sources, the relevant licenses are included in a LICENSE file in the benchmark folder.
-* link.map - This is a linker script used when compiling programs for the MicroBlaze processor.
 * microblaze_system/ - This contains the Vivado project with the MicroBlaze processor and associated peripherals.

 RUNNING THE TOOL: